-- 65. Within the framework of OIC Plan of Action for Cooperation with Central Asia (OIC-PACCA), the Special Programme for Central Asia (SPCA) was prepared by Islamic Development Bank (IDB) in close coordination with General secretariat.
+- 93. The 42nd Session of Council of Foreign Ministers while approving the recommendations of the First Investment Forum of the OIC Plan of Action for Cooperation with Central Asia, endorsed the initiative to organize an Investment Forum for Central Asia every two years and requested the Secretary General to consult with Central Asian Member States on the hosting of 2nd Investment Forum in 2016.
+The Session called upon the OIC Member States and institutions to identify relevant implementation modalities for expeditious implementation of identified projects by the First OIC Investment Forum in Central Asia. - 94.
+In line with the foregoing, the General Secretariat made necessary consultation with relevant esteemed authorities of Uzbekistan on organizing the OIC Trade and Investment Forum in Tashkent, Uzbekistan on 14-15 May 2016, on the sidelines of the 43rd Session of Council of Foreign Ministers. - 95.
+In the same vein and within the framework of OIC Plan of Action for Cooperation with Central Asia (OIC-PACCA), the Special Programme for Central Asia (SPCA) was prepared by Islamic Development Bank (IDB) in close coordination with General Secretariat.
 The SPCA is anchored on three of the seven priorities of the OIC PACCA namely: Trade & Transport, Agriculture, and Energy.
 This five-year (2016-2020) programme aims at supporting projects with high regional impact by using various resources.
-The total financing estimate for the programme amounts to US\$ 6 billion including US\$ 2.500 million from IDB Ordinary Capital Resources (OCR), US\$ 375 million Regional Concessional Allocation, US\$ 1.250 million Trade Finance, US\$ 500 million Private Sector Financing and US\$ 1.375 through Resource Mobilization and financing. - 66.
-In this regard, a Regional Consultation Workshop was held in Istanbul, Republic of Turkey on 14-15 March 2016 and deliberated on the priority sectors identified by draft SPCA, the issue of resource mobilization, institutional and operational modalities for implementation of the projects, as well as monitoring and evaluation arrangements.
-The Workshop attended by Central Asian Member States, OIC institutions as well as relevant regional and international organizations.
+The total financing estimate for the programme amounts to US\$ 6 billion including US\$ 2.500 million from IDB

-67. The SPCA is expected to be launched at the 41st IDB Board of Directors in Jakarta, Indonesia on 17-19 May 2016 and to be endorsed by the High Level Meeting on OIC Plan of Action for Cooperation with Central Asia and the 43rd Council of Foreign Ministers (CFM) in Uzbekistan in October 2016.
+- Ordinary Capital Resources (OCR), US\$ 375 million Regional Concessional Allocation, US\$ 1.250 million Trade Finance, US\$ 500 million Private Sector Financing and US\$ 1.375 through Resource Mobilization and financing. - 96.
+In this contexts, a Regional Consultation Workshop was held in Istanbul, Republic of Turkey on 14-15 March 2016 and deliberated on the priority sectors identified by draft SPCA, the issue of resource mobilization, institutional and operational modalities for implementation of the projects, as well as monitoring and evaluation arrangements.
+The Workshop was attended by Central Asian Member States, OIC institutions as well as relevant regional and international organizations. - 97.
+The SPCA was launched at the 41st IDB Board of Directors in Jakarta, Indonesia on 17-19 May 2016 and will be presented, for its eventual validation, to the 2nd edition of the High Level Meeting on OIC Plan of Action for Cooperation with Central Asia and the 43rd Council of Foreign Ministers (CFM) in Uzbekistan in October 2016.